Ira and Evelyn’s Marriage

 “So, sometimes Jay is your father’s father.”

 “Sometimes.
 My father has reached that point in his life.
 We all sense it.
+He needs something.
 He could use some advice.
 That’s what you think of.
 That’s not how it was before.
 I turned to him.”
 She hesitates a moment.
 “Sometimes he can’t find a word?”

 “Fifty-eight.
 He jokes that he’s got early Alzheimer’s.”